Item # 1:

 "I understand, let me take care of that."

 Because you've got Paypal credit, and if they're already set up on Paypal, they're good to go!
-If not, lead them to the water for 6 months of NO PAYMENTS and NO INTEREST.
+If not, lead them to the water for 6 months of NO MONEY DOWN and NO INTEREST.
 Here's how:

 You might find these useful too: